 Whether you are starting a small business or running an established company, it is vital to understand business laws and regulations.
 But that is easier said than done.
-At Rosten Law PLLC, our goal is to provide business-related legal services so that you can spend more time dealing with the actual business and less time with the legal intricacies.
+Our goal is to provide business-related legal services so that you can spend more time dealing with the actual business and less time with the legal issues.
 Our services include:

 You have a new and innovative product or service and you are interested in forming a new business.
 You may have concerns about liability, taxes, investors and other considerations.
 As your small business lawyers, we will assist you in deciding whether your startup business should organize as a limited liability company (LLC), partnership, S corporation or C corporation.
 We will form the most appropriate business organization for your new business and register the business in all jurisdictions in which it will conduct business.